 Notional Rent Reimbursement

-A GP practice will need to switch to Notional Rent when their Cost Rent is due to expire or alternatively they can choose to switch to Notional Rent reimbursement at any time before it is due to expire if it is beneficial to do so.
+A GP practice will need to switch to Notional Rent when their Cost Rent is due to expire, or alternatively they can choose to switch to Notional Rent reimbursement at any time before it is due to expire if it is beneficial to do so.

 Notional Rent reimbursement is based on the Current Market Rent (CMR) as defined in the Premises Cost Directions and is determined by the District Valuer on behalf of NHS England and is linked directly to market rental levels.
 It is therefore also important to monitor the market to ensure whether Cost Rent is still appropriate.

 The right time to switch would usually be when the rent reimbursement level under market conditions falls at a higher level than the current fixed Cost Rent income.
-It is important to note that once transferred from Cost Rent to Notional Rent, the switch is permanent and therefore it is important to seek professional advice on the right time to do this.
+It is important to note that once transferred from Cost Rent to Notional Rent, the switch is permanent, and therefore it is important to seek professional advice on the right time to do this.

 Notional Rent Reimbursement Assessment